argoproj/argo-workflows/docs/features-3.6.md

 # New features

 This is a concise list of new features.
+For a more detailed list, see the [3.6 blog post](https://blog.argoproj.io/argo-workflows-3-6-aa037cd782be).

 See [the upgrade notes](upgrading.md#upgrading_to_v3.6) for information on breaking changes and deprecations.

 ## UI